-Arminianism, which is often contrasted with Calvinism, has been an influential theological belief system in Protestant Christianity for 500 years, though certain elements of it are much older.
+Arminianism, which is often contrasted with Calvinism, has been an influential theological belief system in Protestant Christianity for 500 years, though some aspects of it are much older.
 Just like some Protestant denominations are Calvinist theology, others embrace Arminian theology.

 Denominations in the Methodist-Wesleyan tradition are Arminian, like the United Methodist Church.
 Pentecostal denominations like the Assemblies of God, Church of God, and the International Church of the Foursquare Gospel, are also Arminian.
 Some Baptist denominations are also Arminian.